-In the evening we reached the island of San Pedro, where we found the Beagle at anchor.
-In doubling the point, two of the officers landed to take a round of angles with the theodolite.
-A fox (Canis fulvipes), of a kind said to be peculiar to the island, and very rare in it, and which is a new species, was sitting on the rocks.
-He was so intently absorbed in watching the work of the officers, that I was able, by quietly walking up behind, to knock him on the head with my geological hammer.
-This fox, more curious or more scientific, but less wise, than the generality of his brethren, is now mounted in the museum of the Zoological Society.
+In the evening we reached the island of San Potro, where we found the Bacgle at anchor.
+In doubling the point, two of the officers handed to take a round of angles with the theodolits.
+A fixed (Canis fabries), of a kind size to be peculiar to the island, and very rare in it, and which is a new species, was sitting on the officers, that I was able, by quietly whiling an behind, to the officers, that I was able, by quietly whiling an behind, to more carlous or more scientific, build less wish, dual the generality of his brethren, is now mounted in the museum of the Zoological Society.

-We stayed three days in this harbour, on one of which Captain Fitz Roy, with a party, attempted to ascend to the summit of San Pedro.
-The woods here had rather a different appearance from those on the northern part of the island.
+We stayed three days in this harbour, on one of which Captain Fitz Roy, with a party, attempted to ascend to the summit of San Peiro, The woods here had rather a different appearance from those on the northern part of the island.
 The rock, also, being micaceous slate, there was no beach, but the steep sides dipped directly beneath the water.
 The general aspect in consequence was more like that of Tierra del Fuego than of Chiloe.
-In vain we tried to gain the summit : the forest was so impenetrable, that no one who has not beheld it, can imagine so entangled a mass of dying and dead trunks.
-I am sure that often, for more than ten minutes together, our feet never touched the ground, and we were frequently ten or fifteen feet above it, so that the seamen as a joke called out the soundings.
-At other times we crept one after another on our hands and knees, under the rotten trunks.
-In the lower part of the mountain, noble trees of the Winter's Bark, and a laurel like the sassafras with fragrant leaves, and others, the names of which I do not know, were matted together by a trailing bamboo or cane.
-Here we were more like fishes struggling in a net than any other animal.
-On the higher parts, brushwood takes the place of larger trees, with here and there a red cedar or an alerce pine.
-I was also pleased to see, at an elevation of a little less than 1,000 feet, our old friend the southern beech.
-They were, however, poor stunted trees; and I should think that this must be nearly their northern limit.
-We ultimately gave up the attempt in despair.
+In value we tried to gain the summit: the forset was so impenetrable, data no one who has not beheld it, can imagine so entrable, data no driving and durit runks.
+I am sure that offen, for more than ten minutes together, our feet never touched the ground, and we were frequently ten or fiften feet above it, so that the seamen as a joke called out the soundings.
+At other times we cay to a effer a nutter on our hands and thenes, under the rotten trunks.
+In the lower part of the mountain, noble trees of the Winter's Bark, and a Jaurel like the saarfars with fingmat leaves, and others, the names of which I do not know, were matted together by a stralling banksoo ercaus.
+Here we were matted together by a stralling banksoo ercaus.
+Here we were matted together by a stralling banksoo area.
+Here we do not help the fishes straggling it na net than any other animal.
+On the high the fishes attraggling it na net than any other animal.
+On the high the fishes are clear or on a here pairs.
+I was also pleased to see, at an elevation of a little less than 1000 fest, our offriand the souther beech.
+They very, howver, poor standed trees; and I should think that this must be nearly their northern link.
+We ultimately grave up the attempt in despair.